NSW East Coast Severe Weather Event updates

 Agricultural waste

-The May 2025 floods have heavily affected rural and agricultural lands.
+The May 2025 floods has heavily affected rural and agricultural lands.
+The collection of agriculture waste from private and public lands may take some time.

 Silage bales